sferik/twitter-ruby/README.md

       builder.adapter :some_other_adapter
     })

+Support for API gateways via `gateway` configuration has removed.
+This functionality may be replicated by inserting custom Faraday middleware.

 The `proxy` and `user_agent` configuration have also been removed.
 These can be set via the `connection_options` configuration.